tylerb33/TIL/C-Sharp/general.md

--Abstract class, required to be over written.
+- Abstract class, required to be over written.
 For instance an abstract class could be 'people', and 'teacher' and 'student' could extend that abstract class.

 - Extension methods - can extend the methods of an existing base class.
 Such as adding in a method to calculate word count

+- A namespace is a collection of classes

+- The Main method is the entry point for all C# programs.
+The Main method states what the class does when executed.

+- All statements and expression must end with a semicolon (;)

+- Console.ReadKey() - Obtains the next character or function key pressed by the user.
+The pressed key is displayed in the console window.